top of page

 Lorry-on-the-road.jpg

 In 1975, there were 1.3 million vehicles licensed in Scotland.
-That figure had more than doubled to over 3 million vehicles in 2019 – a rise of 135%.
-The Scottish Government are, they say, determined to reduce this figure.
-Yet with no significant new rail station station projects, the number of cars on the road will just continue to grow.
+That figure doubled to over 3 million vehicles by 2019.
+The Govt are determined to reduce this figure.
+Perhaps a train station would help reduce traffic on our increasingly congested main road.

 ""